Corporate Governance

 The Board is satisfied it has an appropriate balance of sector, financial and public market skills and experience, as well as an appropriate balance of personal qualities and capabilities.
 All Directors receive regular and timely information on the Group’s operational and financial performance, thus enabling them to utilise their skills and expertise to further the Group’s strategy.

 The Board considers and reviews the requirement for continued professional development.
 The Board are committed to ensuring that their awareness of developments in corporate governance and the regulatory framework is current, as well as remaining knowledgeable of any industry-specific updates.
-The Company Secretary, Nomad and external advisers also support this development, by providing guidance and updates as required.
+The Company Secretary, Nominated Adviser and external advisers also support this development, by providing guidance and periodic updates.

 Biographical details of the current Directors, highlighting their experience and skills, may be found in the Annual Report which is available on the Company’s website.